lucasbalena/picohash/README.md

 picohash -c -a -rapid
 ```

-hashes.b3 for b3sum and hashes.rph for rapidhash.

 ## Manage the hashes

-Use -rapid if you hashed with rapidhash.
-This will change the extension from .b3
+**Use -rapid if you hashed with rapidhash.
+This will change the extension
-to .rph.
+from.b3 to .rph**

 **Delete all sidecar hash files**